Ligia oceanica: Description

 This species has a flat body that is shaped like an oval that is widest in the middle and twice as long as broad.
 This isopod can range from 20 mm to 35 mm in length and from brown to slate grey or olive green in color.
 The head is wider than long, with a width/length ratio of about 1.5 and a rounded anterior margin.
 The head features a pair of large compound eyes with more than 40 ommatidia.
 This head also features a pair of long antennae that are two-thirds as long as the body.
 The flagellum at the distal end of each of these antennae features 12 to 14 bead-like segments.

 Behind the head are seven thoracic segments.
 The adult of this species features seven similar pairs of legs that are all used for walking.
 The telson features pointed lateral corners on the posterior margin.
 Two long uropods extend from this posterior margin, each about one-quarter the length of the body and each forked into two branches for the distal half.

 Distribution

-The native range of this species extends along the northeast Atlantic coast from southern Norway to Morocco and into the western Balic Sea as far as the island of Bornholm in Denmark and the city of Rostock in Germany.
+The native range of this species extends along the northeast Atlantic coast from southern Norway to Morocco and into the western Baltic Sea as far as the island of Bornholm in Denmark and the city of Rostock in Germany.
 This species has also been recorded on the Faroe Islands and the southern coast of Iceland.
 This isopod has been introduced not only to the Atlantic coast of North America, where this species is found from Cape Cod to Maine, but also to the Azores and the Canary Islands.
 Humans have probably transported this species overseas in cargo or in the ballast of ships.
 Although common in Europe, this species seems to be rare in North America.